AusTINCANsProgrammingTeam/JetsonCameras/README.md

 MAKE SURE THE ROBOT THINGY THAT USES THE VISION CODE IS NOT READING FROM THE CAMERA

 3 Options for vision access:

 3 streams 2 cameras (1 uncompressed)

     UNCOMMENT LINE AT THE BOTTOM OF START.PY
     ACCESS PORT 25567

 2 streams 3 cameras (1 vision-only)

     KEEP CODE AS IS

 2 streams 2 cameras (both compressed)

     KEEP CODE AS IS

+Use /etc/rc.local for autostart

 mjpg-streamer
 =============